Hi,

 The importance of communication

 There are tips and activities (divided by age) for parents to help children learn how to express themselves.
-I really like one suggestion that I want to put in practice for my son: making a so Lorenzo and I can regularly look at his myriad cousins and family members close and far, and talk about them.
+I really like one suggestion that I want to put in practice for my son: making a photo album so Lorenzo and I can regularly look at his myriad cousins and family members close and far, and talk about them.

-There are also some good videos (some are for UK-only viewers, unfortunately) with fun facts about the growing brain and to check your knowledge of language development.
+There are also some good videos (some are for UK-only viewers, unfortunately) with fun facts about the growing brain and a test to check your knowledge of language development.
 You will be pleased to know that I scored nine out of nine!
 I don’t really like making mistakes I guess …

 It is never too late